 TNC is working with island and coastal countries in the Caribbean, Africa, Latin America, the Pacific Islands and the West Indian Ocean to improve marine area management and create new marine protected areas.

 The governments’ new marine protections will provide improved management and conservation for 4 million square kilometers of ocean—a 15% increase in the amount of ocean that currently exists.
 The oceans goal includes approximately half in high protection status to protect marine biodiversity and ecosystem function, and half in biodiversity and sustainable use zones to ensure biodiversity and sustainable livelihoods.

 These territories are home to 13% of the world’s coral reefs, and customized marine protection plans would ensure the reefs are protected and restored.
 Those healthy reefs in turn provide habitat for fish, sea turtles and other marine species; they can also “seed” surrounding reefs by spreading coral larvae through ocean currents.
 And protecting these areas will ultimately benefit the more than 2.4 billion people living in coastal regions through more sustainable economies and stronger resilience to climate change.

 A Pivotal Moment for Ocean Conservation

-The size of this opportunity is matched by the urgency of our current moment, however.
-We’re at a pivotal point where establishing marine protected areas and other interventions can have a significant impact on the state of the world’s fisheries, ocean biodiversity and coastal resilience.
-But the window of opportunity before ocean degradation becomes irreversible is growing ever smaller.
+The size of this opportunity is matched by the urgency of our current moment; however, we’re at a pivotal moment where governments’ ocean conservation goals and other interventions can have a significant impact on the state of the world’s fisheries, ocean biodiversity and coastal resilience.
+But the window of opportunity before ocean degradation becomes irreversible—especially in coastal areas—is growing ever smaller.